-Information on online databases can be found on the following link: PX-Web - Select table
+Information on databases is available at PX-Web - Select database.

 4.3.
 Microdata access

 Conditions under which certain users can have access to microdata are regulated by the Ordinance on the Conditions and Terms of Access and Use of Confidential Statistical Data of the Croatian Bureau of Statistics for Scientific Purposes (NN, No. 5/23).